bs-shinde/AirPure-Innovation-Report/README.md

 # AirPure-Innovation-Report
-Targeting the Invisible: Pollutant-Focused Market Fit Study for AirPure.
+Targeting the Invisible: Pollutant-Focused Market Fit Study for AirPure Innovations.

 # Objective
 This project explores the market fit for air purifiers in India using AQI (Air Quality Index) data.
 The goal is to assist **AirPure Innovations**, a startup tackling India’s air quality crisis, in identifying: